Prosecutor: 4 in Gov. Whitmer kidnap plot full of 'rage'

 Defense attorneys, meanwhile, panned the government's case; one said the men were turned into "terrorists” by rogue agents.

-Kessler started his closing remarks by saying there are boundaries when it comes to scorn for those in power.
+Kessler started his closing remarks by saying there are boundaries when it comes to scorn for people in power.

 “If you don't like your elected representatives, you can vote them out at the ballot box.
 That's what makes this country great," Kessler told the jury.
 “What we can't do is kidnap them, kill them or blow them up.
 That's also what makes America great.”

 Adam Fox, Barry Croft Jr., Daniel Harris and Brandon Caserta are charged with conspiracy to kidnap.
-Three of them also face additional charges involving weapons.
+Three of them also face weapons-related charges.

 Kessler said the group's motive was to spark the “boogaloo,” a reference to a U.S. civil war, by kidnapping Whitmer.